amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 Here, we're creating a new system, joining on all `Entities` that have a `Ball` and a `Transform` component, and then checking each ball to see if it has reached either the left or right boundary of the arena.
-If so, then we reverse its direction and put it back in the middle of the screen.
+If so, we reverse its direction and put it back in the middle of the screen.

-Now, we just need to add our new system to `main.rs`, and we should be able to keep playing after someone scores, and log who got the point.
+Now, we just need to add our new system to `main.rs`, and we should be able to keep playing after someone scores and log who got the point.

 ```rust,no_run,noplaypen
 # extern crate amethyst;